aappleby/metroboy/README.md

 - Why is MetroBoy so slow?
   - MetroBoy simulates a Game Boy the hard way - in vsync mode it's simulating 4213440 full clock ticks per second.
 In fast mode it runs at about 10M clock ticks per second, or around 300 cycles per tick - not bad considering that the simulation does terrible things to branch predictors.
 - How accurate is MetroBoy's simulation?
   - Very, very accurate.
-It should run any ROM you throw at it, though there are a few corner cases regarding sprite vs. scroll timing that fail in Wilbert Pol's test suite.
+It passes all the test suites I've thrown at it, with the exception of a few PPU rendering issues in the Mealybug test suite.
 - How are you drawing the UI?
   - Raw pixel writes to a SDL surface.